How to Obtain an Illinois Driver’s License

 How to Obtain a License after an Out of State Move

 Just moved to Illinois?
 Relocators are granted 90 days before they must obtain a license from the state.
 Once you apply for your license, the DMV will take your current license from the state where you resided previously.
 You must also prove that you are who you say you are with the following forms of proof.

 - A state ID, driver’s license or passport, which can verify your date of birth

 - Proof of residency such as a utility bill or bank statement

 - Your written signature, which can be verified using a canceled check or passport

-In the event that you feel the need to obtain a learner’s permit prior to taking your written exam and driver’s test, you may apply at one of these specific branches of the Department of Motor Vehicles: Chicago North, Chicago West, Rockford, Macomb, Springfield, Bloomington, Champaign and Carbondale.
+Young beginning drivers must obtain a learner’s permit before taking the written exam and driver’s test, and apply at one of these specific branches of the Department of Motor Vehicles: Chicago North, Chicago West, Rockford, Macomb, Springfield, Bloomington, Champaign, and Carbondale.
 You are not required as an adult to obtain a learner’s permit prior to testing, but some people feel the need to practice beforehand.

 Every driver must maintain a valid license.
 If you have any additional questions or require more information, you may contact the Illinois Department of Motor Vehicles.